MinjieWan/JASTFR-Net/README.md

 ## ⚠️ Notes:

-- Please modify the model path in test_xxx.py before testing
+- Please modify the model path in test_xxx.py before testing.
-- Different datasets correspond to different test scripts
+- Different datasets correspond to different test scripts.
-- Select the appropriate test_xxx.py according to the dataset you use
+- Select the appropriate test_xxx.py according to the dataset you use.

 ## 📦 Pre-trained Models